jfoster473/solactive_stock_index/README.md

 # Assessment Index Modelling

-# Index Notes
+# Index overview

-- The index is a stock index made up of imaginary stocks.
-- There are no further corporate actions to consider here
-- The index doesn't resemble any real existing index.
-- The model should be able to calculate the index levels based on the rules below.
-- All provided prices are total return.
-- All companies got the same amount of shares outstanding.
+This code produces a total return index of 3 stocks, based on the relative size of the companies.
+The data source for the prices is stock_prices.csv and the calculations are in index.py.

 # Index Rules